I used to be terrible at getting busy VIPs to respond to my emails.

 You want to work for me — and do it for free?
 OK, you have my attention.

-He not only complimented me, he shared the results he’s gotten from my advice.
+He not only complimented me, but he also shared the results he’s gotten from my advice.

 Everyone loves a genuine compliment.
 It shows that you’re familiar with their work.